My picks for the best large camping tents on the market right now, whether you’re camping with a group of friends or the whole family.

 Height: 7 ft

-If you’re looking for a large family tent, the Eureka Copper Canyon is one of the best big family tents on the market right now.
+If you’re looking for a large camping tent, the Eureka Copper Canyon is one of the best big family tents on the market right now.

 This three-season camping tent features tall walls that provide enough room for everyone to stand up inside the tent.